 ST. JOHN, N.B. - Mayor Shirley McAlary believes tolled expressways is the way to go for St. John.If the provincial government was willing to go along with the deal, it might be feasible to build the l...

 ST. JOHN, N.B. – Mayor Shirley McAlary believes tolled expressways is the way to go for St. John.

-If the provincial government was willing to go along with the deal, it might be feasible to build the long talked-about One Mile House interchange, connecting Russell Street to the Saint John Throughway, as a toll road, she said.
+If the provincial government was willing to go along with the deal, it might be feasible to build the long talked-about One Mile House interchange connecting Russell St. to the Saint John Throughway, as a toll road, she says.

 “People that don’t drive cars, why should they pay to maintain roads?
 The people who drive cars and trucks, they have an obligation to look after the maintenance of the roads,” says McAlary.

 But that’s not likely to happen in St. John, she says.
 Such a project would have to be authorized by the province.
 And Premier Bernard Lord’s P.C.
 Government came to power on an election promise to get rid of toll highways.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News